RoboticVisionOrg/carlie_docs/docs/going_further/developing_for_carlie.md

 1. Opening up the appropriate source file in your favourite editor and making the required changes
 2. Open up `<path>/carlie_hw/src/firmware/firmware.ino` or `<path>/carlie_hw/src/calibration/calibration.ino` file in the Arduino IDE
 3. Press the verify button, top left button that is a tick symbol, to compile the software.
 Fix any errors that occur during compilation
-4. Once compilation is completed successfully, upload the new software to the micro-controller and test the changes.
-This may require making changes to carlie_base ROS package.
+4. Once compilation has completed successfully, upload the new software to the micro-controller and test the changes.
+This may require making changes to the carlie_base ROS package.

-Once the compiled software has been successfully tested you will need to copy the compiled hex file into the release folder.
+Once the compiled software has been successfully tested, you will need to copy the compiled hex file into the release folder.
 To do this follow these steps:

 1. Open up the `firmware.ino` or `calibration.ino` file in the Arduino IDE and compile the software.
 2. In the compile log output search for the line that includes `"../tools/teensy_post_comile" ... "-path=/tmp/arduino_build_<number>" ...`, example shown in the figure below.
 We will use the path portion in the next step.